yorick1101/spring-persistence/README.md

 # spring-persistence
 This project is to test some behaviour of jpa

+## Background
+- EntityManager is the interface to interact with the persistence context
+- Persistence context is first-level cache where all the entities are fetched from the database or saved to the database.
+- Persistence context also keeps track of any changes made into a managed entity.
+- If anything changes during a transaction, then the entity is marked as dirty.
+- When the transaction completes, these changes are flushed into persistent storage.

+Persistence contexts are available in two types:
+* Transaction-scoped persistence context
+* Extended-scoped persistence context

 ## Test if entity returned by JpaRepository the same object

 | Find entity twice from JpaRepository | Same Object? |